Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 If you haven't done any modifications to your code, you can simply replace your current code with this code.
 Make sure you get every page!
 The two versions don't always play nicely with each other.

-Modifying ga.js
+Modifying analytics.js